esamattis/react-zorm/README.md

 }
 ```

-Also checkout [this classic TODOs example][todos] demonstrating almost every feature in the library.
+Also checkout [this classic TODOs example][todos] demonstrating almost every feature in the library and if you are
+in to Remix checkout [this server-side validation example][remix-example].

 ## Nested data